nodejs/node/doc/api/tls.md

 PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
 The list of available ciphers can be retrieved via `openssl ciphers -v 'PSK'`.
-All TLS 1.3 ciphers are eligible for PSK but currently only those that use SHA256 digest are supported they can be retrieved via `openssl ciphers -v -s -tls1_3 -psk`.
+All TLS 1.3 ciphers are eligible for PSK and can be retrieved via `openssl ciphers -v -s -tls1_3 -psk`.

 According to the [RFC 4279][], PSK identities up to 128 bytes in length and PSKs up to 64 bytes in length must be supported.
 As of OpenSSL 1.1.0